Entrance Mat & Carpet Runner Injuries Attorney in Indiana

 Women appeared to be more at risk than men (80.2%) of all fall injuries.
 While the most common location for falls occurred in the home bathroom, a significant number of falls occurred in the spots of “transition” where carpets/rugs/mats met the tiled floors.

-While Designed to Prevent Injuries, Mats Can Cause Injuries if Standards Not Followed
+Mats Could Cause Injuries if Standards Not Followed

 While mats/runners can be effective in reducing slip and falls when properly used, they can become dangerous items themselves if not handled carefully.